TiendaNube/api-docs/resources/authentication.md

 Scopes
 ------

-Apps should only ask access scopes they need.
+Apps should only ask for the access scopes they need.
 If an app only needs to read products, it should only ask for the `read_products` scope.

 __If you ask for any write scope, the read scope is implied.__